Cugatay/Cagalog/data/blog/game/day-nineteen.md

 But let's talk about something good stuffs that I developed.
 I have finished the time component.
 And we have a good animation in there.
 Let's see if I can show you:

 ![Time Component Animation](https://www.cagataykaydir.com/static/images/timeComponentAnimation.gif)

+But the thing that you saw on the bottom of the screen, this is so sh***ty.
+I mean, not just the design. it breaks the whole design when I open my keyboard.
+So, I'm gonna design it like a new screen.
+That makes things easier.
+So, let me design this stuff.
+Also, I'm gonna try to tackle with tablet design.
+Don't forget, I started this project to learn what I don't know, just like bugs :) So, I succeed.